chjj/liquor/README.md

   `})`
 ```

-If you're worried about the notorious "undefined" problem with
+If you're worried about the notorious "undefined" problem with variables
-variables expressed in raw evaluation of JS, you can access them
+expressed in raw evaluation of JS, you can access them as properties on a
-as properties on a variable called `$`, which exists within the
+variable called `$`, which exists within the context of a template, and holds
-context of a template, and holds all of the locals and helpers:
+all of the locals and helpers:

 e.g.

 ``` html
 `if ($.messages) {` <p>#{JSON.stringify(messages)}</p> `}`
 ```

-The parser is extremely simple and fast.
-It's just a couple of regexes,
-which should also compile into very fast template function with minimal
-`.push` calls onto the buffer.

-Liquor should work both client and server side.

 ## License
 (c) Copyright 2011, Christopher Jeffrey.
 See LICENSE for more info.